robbiew/ReTRoGRaDe/README.md

 build.bat
 ```

-The script creates `release/retrograde-darwin-arm64`, `release/retrograde-linux-amd64`, etc. for Linux/macOS/Windows.
+The script creates `release/retrograde-darwin-arm64`, `release/retrograde-linux-amd64`, etc. for Linux/macOS/Windows in the `release/` directory.

 ### First-Time Setup

-1. Run the binary: `./retrograde`
+1. Run the binary: `./retrograde` (first run triggers setup)
 2. Follow the guided setup wizard to configure paths and initialize the database.
 3. Copy ANSI art files from the repo's `theme/` directory to your configured theme directory.

 ### Configure

-Launch the configuration editor:
+Launch the configuration editor for more settings:

 ```bash
 ./retrograde config